 6.)
 Leads to Better Mornings!
 Mouth taping reduces discomforts caused by mouth breathing such as dry mouth, sore throat, chapped lips, and nasal congestion.
 By nose breathing at night, you can start your day off on the right foot, and skip that Starbucks drive-thru.

 As strange as mouth taping sounds, I'm happy I gave it a try and potentially avoiding the need for a CPAP machine in the future.
-I hope you'll look into it and consider it for a good night's sleep.
+I hope you'll look into it, talk to your doctor about it, and consider it for a good night's sleep.